tritonas00/system-tar-and-restore/README.md

 - Interface to use

-- Root partition  and additional mount options
+- Target root partition  and additional mount options

-- (Optional) Swap partition
+- (Optional) Target home partition

-- (Optional) Home partition
+- (Optional) Target boot partition

-- (Optional) Boot partition
+- (Optional) Target swap partition

 - (Optional) Bootloader and target disk (MBR).
 Grub2 and Syslinux are both supported.
    If Syslinux is selected, it will ask for additional kernel options which will be written in syslinux.cfg.